latex3/latex2e/required/babel/README.md

 ### New

 ```
+3.16   - New package option layout for bidi documents.
+       - Quotes in TU encoding
+       - Fix - \<language>date did not work correctly
+       - Fix - with some languages (eg, british), using
+         \babelfont raised an error.

 3.15  - New command \babelfont (in Unicode engines) to define
         language/script dependent fonts.
 Related to it, new
         keys (script, language) in \babelprovide.